VacCrow/vaccrow.github.io/guides/savages/pandaemonium/P3S.md

 The arena will go back to normal and *Phoinix* will cast **Death's Toll** into **Fledgling Flight**.
 The *Sparkfledged* will appear on top of 4 players, these players have to place them on the edge of the inner square, facing the middle of the arena, on cardinals.
 Once placed, to remove their stacks, players must be hit by **Ashen Eye**.
 The players with 1 stack will move behind a *Sparkfiledged* on a cardinal, players with 2 stacks will move at an intercardinal and the players with 4 stacks will stay middle:
 <img class='soloImg' src='{{ page.imagePath | append: 'deathToll.jpg' }}'>

-Immediatly move middle once all **Ashen Eye** are done to get healed for **Life’s Agonies**.
+Immediately move middle once all **Ashen Eye** are done to get healed for **Life’s Agonies**.
 Use Healer LB if heals aren't fast enough in order to survive.

 </div>